Istyu/Batmaker-CLR/README.md

-# Batmaker-CLR
-You can create cod4 mod.ff compiler .bat with this maker.
+You can create Call of Duty4 mod.ff compiler .bat with this maker.